t-regx/t-regx.github.io/docs/match-details.md

 'I like Trains'
 ```

-or you can store it in a variable and use it in your closure.
+This is equivalent to storing the subject in a variable and using it in your closure.

 ```php
 $subject = 'I like Trains';